cajal/microns_phase3_nda/README.md

 # microns_phase3_nda
 nda schema for MICrONS phase3.
+For more on the MICrONS project please see: [MICrONS Explorer](https://www.microns-explorer.org/)

+## Technical documentation
+Technical documentation on the functional data can be found [here](https://www.microns-explorer.org/cortical-mm3#f-data).

 ## Installation Instructions
 This package requires access to the functional data.
 To download the SQL database get started on the microns-nda-access repo [here](https://github.com/cajal/microns-nda-access).